 - Having emotional or behavioral symptoms within three months of a specific stressor occurring in your life

-- Experiencing more stress than what would normally be expected in response to the stressor or having stress that causes significant problems in your relationships, at work or at school — or having both of these criteria
+- Experiencing more stress than would normally be expected in response to the stressor, or having stress that causes significant problems in your relationships, at work or at school — or having both of these criteria

-- An improvement of symptoms within six months of the stressful event coming to an end
+- An improvement of symptoms within six months after the stressful event ends

 Types of adjustment disorders

 Your doctor may ask detailed questions about how you feel and how you spend your time.
-This will help him or her pinpoint which specific type of adjustment disorder you have.
-There are six main types of adjustment disorders.
-Although they're all related, each type of adjustment disorder has certain signs and symptoms.
+This will help pinpoint which type of adjustment disorder you have.
+There are six main types.
+Although they're all related, each type has certain signs and symptoms:

 - Adjustment disorder with depressed mood.
 Symptoms mainly include feeling sad, tearful and hopeless, and experiencing a lack of pleasure in the things you used to enjoy.